-- (1) An appeal shall be forwarded to the Planning Board for their recommendation.
-The submission deadline is the same as major subdivisions without new roads.
-The recommendation of the Planning Board shall be forwarded to the Board of Commissioners for their action.
-The action by the Board of Commissioners shall be the governing action. - (10) If the Board of Commissioners is required to review the Final Plat due to substantial changes, the following applies: within sixty (60) days after the official submission date of the Final Plat, the Planning Board will review it and recommend its approval, disapproval or conditional approval.
+- (10) If the Board of Commissioners is required to review the Final Plat due to substantial changes, the following applies: within sixty (60) days after the official submission date of the Final Plat, the Planning Board will review it and recommend its approval, disapproval or conditional approval.
 Grounds for disapproval or conditional approval shall be stated upon the records of the Planning Board.
 Failure of the Planning Board to act on the Final Plat within this sixty (60) day period shall be deemed recommendation of approval of the plat.
 Final Plats shall be forwarded to the Board of Commissioners.
-The Board of Commissioners will review the Final Plat and indicate their approval, disapproval or approval subject to modifications within four (4) regular meetings of the official submission date to the Board of Commissioners.
-Failure of the Board of Commissioners to act on the Final Plat within four (4) regular meetings will be deemed approval of the plat as submitted.
-If the Board of County Commissioners gives disapproval or approval subject to modifications, the necessary reasons or modifications will be specified in the minutes of the meeting. - (11) The disapproval of any plat by the Board of Commissioners may be appealed to the courts, following exhaustion of the review procedures specified herein. - (2) If a First Plat is reviewed and recommended for denial by the Planning Board then the plat may continue the review to the Board of Commissioners.
-The action by the Board of Commissioners shall be the governing action. - (3) The disapproval of any plat by the Board of Commissioners may be appealed to the courts, following exhaustion of the review procedures specified herein.
+The Board of Commissioners will review the Final Plat and indicate their approval, disapproval or approval subject to modifications within four (4) regular meetingsixty (60) days of the official submission date to the Board of Commissioners.
+Failure of the Board of Commissioners to act on the Final Plat within four (4) regular meetingsixty (60) days will be deemed approval of the plat as submitted.
+If the Board of County Commissioners gives disapproval or approval subject to modifications, the necessary reasons or modifications will be specified in the minutes of the meeting. - (11) The disapproval of any plat by the Board of Commissioners may be appealed to the courts, following exhaustion of the review procedures specified herein.

-F.G.
-Submission Dates
+G. Submission Dates

-The submission date shall be twenty-three (23) days prior to the day on which approval is requested for subdivisions, except for First Plat which must be submitted in compliance with Section 5.2C.
 The official submission date shall be considered the date of the Planning Board or Board of Commissioners meeting at which a plat is considered for approval.
 This is not the date upon which the plat is submitted to the Planning Department for review.

-G.H.
-Notice of Review
+H. Notice of Review

-The Planning Department shall give reasonable notice of the time and place of First Platany review by the Planning Board for major subdivisions.
+The Planning Department shall give reasonable notice of the time and place of any review by the Planning Board for major subdivisions.
 Notice shall also be given when a request is made for the extension of approval.
 Notice shall be sent by regular mail not less than fourteen (14) days prior to the date specified thereon and shall be mailed to the address of the adjacent property owners as specified on the plat or application.
 Failure to receive notice by the subdivider or adjacent property owners shall not be grounds for disapproval by the Board of Commissioners.